 PARKING: On street parking in the vicinity, or at Ottawa City Hall

 RSVP: Please confirm your attendance no later than Friday 21 September by using this Doodle link.
 Non members are asked to click the Subscribe link so that we may record their email addresses for this meeting only.

-Alternatively, please contact any of the following to be added to our list, or if you have problems with Doodle:
+Alternatively, please contact any of the following to register if you have problems with Doodle:

 Ann McMillan 613-831-5851; email: email@example.com

 Bob Jones 613-820-6336; email: firstname.lastname@example.org

 CANCELLATION: If you need to cancel, please change your Doodle information as soon as possible or let a contact person know so we can cancel your food order.

 NEXT MEETING: Tuesday 23 January 2019, details TBA